tugberkgoc/foundation-notes/01a The HTTP Protocol.md

 Start the server:

-1. Open the terminal (on Windows this is called the bash shell).
+1. Open the terminal.
-2. Navigate to the `exercises/01_http/` directory.
+2. Navigate to the `exercises/01_http/01_url/` directory.
-3. Install the dependencies using 	1. `npm install koa koa-router koa-bodyparser koa-static js2xmlparser`.
+3. Install the dependencies using `npm install koa koa-router koa-bodyparser koa-static js2xmlparser`.
 4. Start the server using `node index.js`
 5. Access the root url, notice that the message **Hello World** is displayed in the browser.
 6. Access the `/hello` url.
 This should result in the same message being displayed.